vladfrangu/async_event_emitter/THIRD_PARTY_LICENSE.md

-# Certain parts of this code are from node.js, specifically from https://github.com/nodejs/node/blob/main/lib/events.js
+# Most parts of this code are from node.js, specifically from https://github.com/nodejs/node/blob/main/lib/events.js

 As such, a lot of the code is licensed under the following license: